Stays · Northern Europe · The Verdict

 Norway is expensive

 Norway is one of the most expensive countries in Europe for food, drink, and transport.
-A dinner for two at a mid-range restaurant in Bergen or Ålesund costs €80 to €120 before wine.
-Petrol is among the most expensive in Europe.
-The accommodation itself is comparably priced to the Mediterranean, but the ancillary costs are substantially higher.
-Budget accordingly and consider self-catering for some meals — the local seafood, bought fresh from harbourside markets, is outstanding and significantly cheaper than the same fish in a restaurant.
+Dinner for two at a mid-range restaurant in Bergen or Ålesund costs €80 to €120 before wine, and petrol is among the priciest in Europe.
+The accommodation is comparable to the Mediterranean; the ancillary costs are not.
+Self-catering the local seafood — bought fresh from harbourside markets — is outstanding and far cheaper than the same fish in a restaurant.

-Best for: Landscape-first travellers, photographers, couples, active holidays (hiking, kayaking).
+Best for: Landscape-first travellers, photographers, couples, active holidays.
 Classic bases: Bergen (gateway), Ålesund, Geiranger, Solvorn, the Lofoten Islands.
 Best season: June–August (midnight sun); January–March (Northern Lights).

 The Stockholm archipelago extends east from the city across approximately 30,000 islands — a chain of wooded granite outcrops, red-painted boathouses, and sheltered bays that represents one of the most distinctive coastal landscapes in Europe.
 The innermost islands are accessible by public ferry from central Stockholm in under an hour; the outer islands require private boats and feel genuinely remote despite being within a day's reach of a European capital.